-Ρ. Do you agree that Financial Advice Providers should be required to meet standards relating to ethics training?
+- P. Do you agree that Financial Advice Providers should be required to meet standards relating to ethics training?
 If not, please state your reasoning.
-Yes

-Q. Should ethics training requirements apply to all officers and employees of a Financial Advice Provider, as appropriate to their role and contribution to the process of financial advice provision?
+Ethics training comes down to common sense and balance between client interests, profit /institutional imperative.
+As part of an FAP employment contracts an ethics clause should be always there. - Q. Should ethics training requirements apply to all officers and employees of a Financial Advice Provider, as appropriate to their role and contribution to the process of financial advice provision?
 If not, please state your reasoning.
-At this stage something to be reviewed later, but yes.
+Good ethics should be a "skewer" that goes from the Board all the way down to the lowliest of employees and contract works / temps.

 R. Should there be a requirement for ongoing refresher training on ethics?
-Yes
+There should be a 6 monthly ethics refresher and update for all employees, directors etc which takes into account changing dynamics of the business.
+This could be done as an on-line CPD, half-day classroom or nutshell start of day 1 hour sessions.